NovelaNeuro/rec_to_nwb/README.md

           `-- README.md

    ```
-6. Input files `metadata.yml` as well as `probe[1-N].yml` are validated against rec files headers.

-7. Double check if there is enough disc space.
+8. Double check if there is enough disc space on your Laptop/PC.

-8. Run processing (generation may take from mins to even hours and it depends on the size of experiment datasets).
+9. Run processing (generation may take from mins to even hours and it depends on the size of experiment datasets).

-9. `lfdatamigration.log` contains useful information about processing phases as well as all of the exceptions and errors.
+10. `lfdatamigration.log` contains useful information about processing phases as well as all of the exceptions and errors.

-10. Example structure of preprocessed experiment data
+11. Example structure of preprocessed experiment data
    ```bash
    |-- beans
    |   |-- preprocessing